decaf-emu/decaf-emu/README.md

 You can find us for developer discussion at #wiiu-emu on freenode.

 ## Requirements
-- Windows with Visual Studio 2015 Update 3
+- Windows with Visual Studio 2017
 - Linux with a modern C++14 friendly compiler
 - 64 bit
 - OpenGL 4.5